 - Pour liquid ingredients into the dry ingredients and mix very well until no lumps remain.

-- Continue cooking the rest of the pancake batter.
-Serve immediately with berries/honey/maple syrup.
+- Continue cooking the rest of the batter.
+Serve your cassava flour pancakes immediately with berries or maple syrup!

 Iryna Bychkiv is the founder and writer of the culinary website Lavender & Macarons, where she shares clean, European-inspired recipes that are delicious, easy to prepare, and made with wholesome ingredients.
 Iryna loves creating meals that are simple yet healthy and unique, including vegan and vegetarian recipes.

 Iryna is also a freelance writer for MSN and Associated Press Wire.